Memorial Day is here and it’s gotten me thinking about patriotism lately.

 And I am heartbroken about it.

-We have never been a military family, aside for Dave, one great uncle who took a bullet on Omaha Beach in WWII.
+We have never been a military family, aside for Irving, one great uncle who took a bullet on Omaha Beach in WWII.
 We have never had to stand over the casket of a loved one who died too soon.
 We have never had to think of these things in any way other than “them.”
+Memorial Day was a holiday for “those people.”

 But we can no longer afford this thinking.
 We are in unprecedented times, where I am feeling what unites us far more than what divides us.